GabePoel/CMB-Sim/README.md

 ![Oscillating Universe](Figures/Periodic.gif)

+## What is CMB Sim?

+CMB Sim is program for simulating the evolution of the universe shortly after the big bang.
+It lets you create universes of different sizes and matter/photon compositions, then change the sizes of those universes and evolve them in time.
+Finally, CMB Sim creates a visualization of the cosmic microwave background that results from the dynamics in your universes.
+But, not only does it produce a final snapshot of your universes’ background radiation, it determines what it looks like at each point in time as well!
+This means you can see your universe rapidly evolve and witness the moment when photons and baryonic matter decouple!
+It also allows for the witnessing of recombination/ionization rates and see the effects of Thomson scattering on photon mobility live.

 ## Pre-Run Simulations

 The evolution of several different types of universes are already generated!
 [The data sets](Data%20Sets) and [figures with additional information](Figures) are available in this repository.
 But, I encourage you to watch the videos in the table below.